Earnest-Williams/basicrl/docs/contributing.md

 # Contributing

-Thank you for your interest in improving BasicRL.
-This document describes how to set up a development environment and the expectations for testing changes.
+This document is intended for internal development of BasicRL.
+External contributions are not accepted.
+It describes how to set up a development environment and the expectations for testing changes.

 ## Environment setup